ExpediaDotCom/haystack/deployment/terraform/README.md

 ## AWS Cluster
 We support out of the box deployment in aws for haystack.
-For the details on deploying haystack on aws Refer to the following [wiki](./docs/aws-deployment.md) f
+For the details on deploying haystack on aws Refer to the following [wiki](https://expediadotcom.github.io/haystack/src/deployment/deployment.html)